You need to be able to fill out the parts of the ear.

 The start of a new school year means that confusing math problems linked to the Common Core are circulating again on Facebook and blogs.
 The conservative Heritage Foundation picked out the latest example, originally from RedState.com editor Erick Erickson: a textbook that uses six steps to explain how to subtract two numbers.

+This math is frustrating to parents and to some students — with good reason.
+Elementary school math has become more complicated since the introduction of the Common Core state standards, which require that elementary school kids not just know how to subtract, multiply and divide, but understand what they're doing and why.
 Common Core still requires students to learn and understand the standard algorithm, the techniques for adding, multiplying, and dividing that generations of schoolkids have learned.
 (Erickson says the standard algorithm is derogatorily called the "granny method," but if so, that term is not widely used in math education or textbooks.)
 But it also requires them to understand other methods, and those methods can make easy math look more difficult.
+How Common Core math is different Arithmetic has usually been taught like it's a recipe: Take the raw ingredients (the numbers), follow a series of steps, and end up with a result (the answer).
+While an experienced baker knows why you cream butter and sugar before adding eggs, then add flour last, a beginner just following the steps is in the dark.
+They might know what to do, but they can't explain why.

 In the past, "students had this sense that math was some kind of magical black box," says Dan Meyer, a former high school math teacher studying math education at Stanford University.
 "That wasn't good enough."